-He is also the principal author of thirteen Chinese language textbooks ranging from the elementary to the advanced levels.
-Eleven titles have been published by Princeton University Press (1992-2007), one by the Far Eastern Publications of Yale University (1990) and one by the Chinese University of Hong Kong (2009).
+He is the principal author of fourteen Chinese language textbooks ranging from the elementary to the advanced levels.
+Twelve titles have been published by Princeton University Press (1992-2016), one by the Far Eastern Publications of Yale University (1990), and one by the Chinese University of Hong Kong Press (2009).
 This series has been adopted as textbooks by many institutions worldwide.

 1. Yuan Hung-tao and the Kung-an School

 2. A Pragmatist and His Free Spirit: The Half-Century Romance of Hu Shi and Edith Clifford Williams

 4. Modern Chinese Intellectuals and Reflections on Culture